 Other insurers may not use age in their definitions.
 For example, American Modern Property & Casualty Insurance Co. defines collector autos as: A car or truck whose characteristics -- unique features, rarity and/or overall popularity with various generations -- raise the desirability of the vehicle above that of the common automobile.

 Finding the right classic car insurance

-Owners of classic cars should be aware of the type of payout offered by a policy.
+Owners of classic cars should be aware of the type of payout offered by a policy if the car is totaled.
 With a personal auto policy on a regular car, you'll get the car's "actual cash value" if it's totaled or stolen.
 And unlike classic cars, regular cars depreciate (lose value) every year.

 So instead of payouts based only on actual cash value, a classic car insurance policy might offer:

-- Stated value: Coverage is based on an amount you state when you buy the policy.
-You'll need documentation to back up the stated amount.
+Your coverage price is based on an amount you state when you buy the policy.
+You'll need documentation to back up the stated amount for the car.
 However, if you have a claim, the insurer can pay you either the stated value or the actual cash value -- whichever is less.